 The Fifth Way: Teach English Abroad

 When you live abroad it is typically much easier and less costly to travel.
 When you teach English in Spain, for example, you can easily hop on a train to spend the weekend in France.
 English as a second language teachers are in high demand in a lot of countries.
 When you take a job as an ESL teacher in a foreign country, you’ll get to help students understand your native language while immersing yourself in that country’s culture.
-You’ll need at least a bachelor’s degree, ESL training, and a special license to get hired.
+You’ll need at least a bachelor’s degree (in any field but an English degree might make you more attractive to some employers), ESL training, and a special license to get hired.
 Email some applications to schools in South Korea, Japan, Thailand, and many other locations.
 In dozens of countries around the world, a first-time English teacher will earn a livable salary that enables them to cover all of their bills while enjoying the culture and lifestyle of the country in which they teach.

 The Sixth Way: Work on Cruise Ships